KooiInc/typeofAnything/README.md

 So I created this little module/library.
 It tries to provide a function to determine a type of anything your throw at it.

-The code is available as an (importable) module or as a browser script.
+The code is available as an (importable) module, as a browser script and from [NPM](https://www.npmjs.com/package/typeofanything).

 ## Import the module